 Why is the sky blue? | Scattering of light | Rayleigh scattering

 The sky in the day appears blue.
-Why do we only see the different shades of blue and not the other colours?
-Why the Sun appears reddish during sunrise and sunset and yellowish during the day?
+Why do we only see the different shades of blue and not the other colors?
+Why the sun appear reddish during sunrise and sunset and yellowish during the day?
 All these things can be explained by just one phenomenon.
 What is that?
 Let’s find out.

 Why is the sky blue?

-The sky appears blue in colour because of the scattering of sunlight.
-The white sunlight is actually composed of seven different coloured lights (Violet, Indigo, Blue, Green, Yellow, Orange, and Red).
+The sky appears blue in color because of the scattering of sunlight.
+The white sunlight is actually composed of seven different colored lights (Violet, Indigo, Blue, Green, Yellow, Orange, and Red).
 The sunlight is scattered by the air molecules in the atmosphere.
 This scattering is governed by the following formula (Rayleigh scattering).

 Intensity of scattering of light 1/(λ^4)